Month: May 2025

 Lui Brahimaj

-My final project, “Driven by Design” is centered around capturing cars in everyday street environments.
+My final project, “Driven by Design,” focuses on capturing cars in everyday street environments.
 I’ve always been interested in how cars naturally become part of the landscape, how they sit on the street, catch the light, and add a certain vibe to their surroundings.

 This project is about showing that even something we see all the time, like a parked car, can have its own style and presence.
 I focused on the shapes, the setting, and the way the car fits into the scene to bring out its character.
 For me, it’s about appreciating the everyday details and turning them into something worth noticing.